Omvoh

 Warnings

-Should not be given to people with a history of serious hypersensitivity reaction to Omvoh, mirikizumab, or any of the ingredients in the formulation.
+Should not be given to people with a history of serious hypersensitivity reactions to Omvoh, mirikizumab, or any of the ingredients in the formulation.
 Serious hypersensitivity reactions, including anaphylaxis and infusion-related reactions, have been reported.

-Omvoh may increase the risk of infection and treatment should not be started in those with an active infection until the infection resolves or is adequately treated.
+Omvoh may increase the risk of infection, and treatment should not be started in those with an active infection until the infection resolves or is adequately treated.
 If a serious infection develops, withhold Omvoh until the infection resolves.
 Should not be administered to people with an active TB infection.

 Drug-induced liver injury has been reported.
 Your healthcare provider will monitor your liver enzymes and bilirubin levels before you start treatment and for at least 24 weeks thereafter.